mistersilver1/discordjs/README.md

 # discordjs
 Hello everybody, this is a sample and simple discord.js bot.
 It has a command handler and a ping command.
-It does not require complex knowledge of programming, programs etc. You can follow the tutorial: https://www.youtube.com/watch?v=FrWv8D1AUgo
+It does not require complex knowledge of programming, programs etc. You can follow the tutorial in our channel : https://www.youtube.com/channel/UCyqmjPe8V2RvcrVIlnQDZFA

 SUBSCRIBE AND RING THE NOTIFICATION BELL FOR UPDATES ON THE BOT Join our Discord Server for support: